 - Be able to assess and compare the environmental impacts of a project

-- Have developed problem solving skills that may be applied in professional practice, recognising that solutions may require the analysis of unknown, conflicting or unreliable data
+- Have developed problem solving skills and creativity that may be applied in professional practice

-- Be able to work effectively as a team member
+- Be able to work effectively as a part of a team to complete a technical project and communicate the outcomes

 - Be able to communicate engineering concepts using both written reports and through oral presentations.